-If you're an audiophile, both offer the same audio quality.
-If you need to save storage space, opt for the transmission.
-If you're worried about exceeding your data limits, choose to listen without an Internet connection.
-Ultimately, if you have enough storage space to store it, you should download as much music and podcasts as possible.
+If you're an audiophile, both downloading and streaming music offer the same audio quality.
+However, if you need to save storage space or are worried about exceeding your data limits, downloading music is the better option.
+Ultimately, if you have enough storage space to store it, downloading as much music and podcasts as possible is the best choice.
 The Rolling Stone article notes that downloading and streaming a song initially require the same amount of energy.

 However, once the track is downloaded, less energy is needed to play it again, while re-streaming a song will require the same amount of energy as the first time.
 This is mainly due to the fact that both the listener and the digital service provider (DSP) produce greenhouse gases during transmission, and devices use twice the battery life to play a streaming song than to download a downloaded song.
-My question to all of you is how many of you only listen to streaming music or only download music?
-Right now I'm mixing what I should do, right now I'm using the 3-month free trial of Apple Music and I say I enjoy it.
+Downloading music from Amazon or Google Play Music means that the file has been saved in your device's storage until you allow it to be deleted.
+Once the file is downloaded, you don't need Internet access to pay for your favorites.

 You can listen to the music you've downloaded even in areas that don't have Internet access.
 Therefore, it can be the best option you can choose for any place and time.
 For example, if a person is traveling by train or plane and wants to listen to relaxing and calm music, but doesn't have the right signal to transmit, downloading will be a safer option even in an emergency.
 It's much faster to collect songs through Apple Music than it is to download every song you want to your phone.